Kron4ek/wine-portable-executable/README.md

 ### Notes

-This project has not been thoroughly tested, please report any problems you found.
+Keep in mind that this project is new and it has not been thoroughly tested, please report any problems you find.